_ Tao Te Ching

-This page has links to the chapters of my attempt to translate and comment on the Tao Te Ching, or The Classic about Ways and Instances, by Lao Tzu (or Laozi, Lao Tze, Lao Tsu, Lao Tse, Laotse).
+This page has links to the chapters of my attempt to translate and comment on the Daodejing (Tao Te Ching), or The Classic about Ways and Instances, by Laozi (or Lao Tsu, Lao Tze, Lao Tzu, Lao Tse, Laotse).

 I also plan posts discussing other early Taoist writings, and they’ll be listed here.

 My point of view, different from most published translators, is explained in the Introduction.
-I am not a scholar and do not read Chinese; I do write English and I’m interested in Lao Tzu.
+I am not a scholar and do not read Chinese; I do write English and I’m interested in Laozi.

-I’m perfectly aware that this translation and commentary break the rules.
-I use simple language, and in my comments I use simple, personal illustrations.
-The idea is to make Lao Tzu direct and practical, as I imagine he intended to be.
-I see the Tao Te Ching not as a key to some esoteric, other-worldly, special universe but as the reflections an intelligent man gave to his own actual life and to what he saw around him: he only thought these things because he needed them to stay alive.
-It seems a record of the journey he made; and he seems to hope most sincerely that we’ll find some of his record applicable to our own journey — that we’ll need whatever we can salvage from it as badly as he did.
+I’m aware that this translation breaks the rules.
+I use simple language, and avoid anything “elevated.”
+In my comments I use simple, personal illustrations.
+The idea is to make Laozi direct and practical, as I imagine he intended to be.
+I see the Daodejing not as a key to some esoteric, other-worldly, special universe but as the reflections an intelligent man gave to his own actual life and to what he saw around him: he thought these things because he needed them.
+It seems a record of the journey he made; and he seems to hope most sincerely that we’ll find some of his record applicable to our own journey — that we’ll need whatever we can read from it as badly as he did.

-I may well have gone overboard in my attempt to make Tao Te Ching everyday, and in my immense ignorance of Chinese language and culture.
+I may have gone overboard in my attempt to make Daodejing everyday.
 If so, then maybe that’s a needed, and useful, correction.
-I’m not attempting to have the definitive say — merely to contribute to a discussion I imagine will continue and evolve.
+I’m not attempting to have the final, definitive say — merely to contribute to a discussion I imagine will continue and evolve.

 Table of Contents